t0md4n/cs3528bravo/README.md

 7. Create a .env file in the project directory with the following contents:
   PORT=5000
   MONGODB_URI=mongodb+srv://Cluster34479:UWFtRFtGX090@cluster34479.1jsddom.mongodb.net/cs3528
-8. Start the server: 'npm start'
+8. Start the server: 'node server'
 9. In a new terminal window, navigate to the client directory: 'cd client'
 10. Start the client: 'npm start'